-Dan Petrosian is a Visiting Lecturer in Criminology and Sociology at the University of Westminster.
+Dan Petrosian is a Visiting Lecturer in Criminology & Sociology at the University of Westminster and an Associate Fellow of the Higher Education Academy.
 He holds a BA (Hons) in Criminal Justice from the University of Westminster and an MA (Res) in Criminology from the University of Kent at Canterbury.
 He has formerly worked at various research organisations and the Crown Prosecution Service in Hertfordshire.

 He is teaching/has taught on the following modules to date: